Limit-Theory-Redux/ltheory/ai/multithreaded_rendering.md

    template (§2.6 has the exact locations).
 Adapt module paths (`render::thread::…`) and this repo's ECS-era changes to these files — expect real merge work in `shader.rs`/`tex2d.rs`, which diverged on this branch (shader hot-reload landed here separately).
+For `shader.rs` specifically, use `ai/shader_system_port.md` §2 Unit C / Phase S3 instead of re-deriving it here — it covers the `resource_id`/by-name-uniform deltas and the canonical `shader_key` format to adopt (reconciled with this repo's hot-reload, Unit A there).
 3. Port the interception sites in `draw.rs`, `render_state.rs`, `clip_rect.rs`,
    `render_target.rs`, `viewport.rs`, `primitive_builder.rs`.
 4. Carry over the fork's command-mode limitation warnings (read-back etc.) and its